 If your goal is to work and/or relax in Thailand long term and the Destination Thailand Visa does not seem like a good fit for you, there are other visas that could meet your needs.

-The Long-Term Resident Visa (LTR Visa) is geared toward professionals working in Thailand and even has a special category for remote workers.
+The Long-Term Resident Visa (LTR Visa Thailand) is geared toward professionals working in Thailand and even has a special category for remote workers.
 The LTR provides an uninterrupted 10-year stay in Thailand and has many other important perks for professionals such as tax exemption for all your foreign-earned income.

 The Thailand Elite Visa is the opposite, being geared more toward long-term tourists, offering stays of 5-20 years.
 It provides a similar flexible visa and only requires you to leave the country once a year.
 What sets it apart most is the huge mountain of VIP benefits and luxury perks it provides.
 If you’re just looking to relax in Thailand with maximum comfort, this might be a better option.